 Elevation: 7,906 ft

-Peak 7906 is located on the southeast side of the Big Hole Mountains in the Caribou-Targhee National Forest.
-The summit sits a little more than 0.5 mile from Squirrel Mountain.
-The most direct route to the summit is from the east of the range, which is west of Victor, Idaho.
-A good trail map for this area is provided by Henderson Creek Lodge.
+Peak 7906 is on the southeast side of the Big Hole Mountains.
+The summit is located a little more than 0.5 mile from Squirrel Mountain.
+The most direct route to the summit is from the east side of the range, which is west of Victor, Idaho.
+USGS Fourth of July Peak

 From Victor, travel west on ID-31 to W 9000 South.
 Turn north on South 4500 West and continue to Grove Creek Road.
 Use FSR-546, which will become FSR-237 to begin your hike.

 Ascend the trail westward until you encounter the Big Hole Crest Trail/FST-217, which runs north and south.
 Hike north on this trail.
 Continue as the trail descends to a saddle where you will reach a junction.
 At this junction, the Big Hole Crest Trail/FST-217 continues north to Squirrel Mountain and the Corral Crest Trail/FST-076/FST-240 goes west toward Peak 7906.

 Go northwest on FST-076/FST-240 and steeply descend until you reach an intersection at the base of Peak 7906.
 Turn southwest on FST-076/FST-240 (but remember this intersection, as you will return to it after summitting Peak 79060).

 As you hike the trail, continue to assess the terrain and vegetation on the peak until you reach the base of a ridge that is fairly clear of vegetation and begin hiking off trail.
 As you gain elevation, the summit will come into view and you can use it to help you navigate around some densely vegetated and forested sections that are common in these lower-elevation peaks.